 How to Save $500+ Per Month

 There is no denying that times are tough right now, and everyone Australia-wide is carefully weighing up every spending decision.
-To help you save money on household bills and perhaps start building a “rainy day” account to see you through the months ahead, here are four steps you can take to get on top of your finances.
+To help you save money on household bills and perhaps start building a “rainy day” account to see you through the months ahead.

 1. Look at Your Spending Habits